Post-Performance Creativity

 3. Move Ahead

-As we evaluate a performance, it’s best to specify action plans.
-We might use a score and mark areas we’d like to refine, or we might jot down ideas in a notebook or file.
+As we size up a performance and identify areas for improvement, it’s best to specify action plans.
+We might mark areas in a score we’d like to refine and think about practice strategies, or we might jot down ideas in a notebook or online document.

-Either way, our ideas then function as artistic goals, and as we tackle them one by one in practice, we advance on our creative path.
+Either way, our ideas then function as artistic goals, and, as we deliberately tackle them in practice, we advance on our creative path.

 Related posts